cyberark/conjur/CONDUCT.md

-# Conjur Code of Conduct
+# Conjur Community Code of Conduct

-Conjur exists to make DevOps easier, by making it easy for teams to communicate about and follow their security plans.
+We are setting a new standard for how development, security, and operations teams work together.
+We strive to give application developers protection from breaches and confidence that they can code safely and deliver reliable software fast without getting hacked.

 Conjur is a piece of technology, but more importantly, it is a community.